 @bjkdAnc3r:: i’m considering it. (:

-i’ve gotten one suggestion from a friend, saying i should give david bowie a shot…hmmm.posted about 3 years ago
+i’ve gotten one suggestion from a friend, saying i should give david bowie a shot…hmmm.posted over 3 years ago

-i was thinking maybe a classic oldies song, but at the moment all i can think of is cindy lauper.posted about 3 years ago
+i was thinking maybe a classic oldies song, but at the moment all i can think of is cindy lauper.posted over 3 years ago

 think something unusual that they will not have heard a million times over , i think they appreciate that.

 But you will have to consider wht song you can handle , Beatles , Marvin Gaye , Jackson 5 , Alicia Keyes , ?
-Maybeposted about 3 years ago
+Maybeposted over 3 years ago

 @ SONIAP :: I agree.
 I think they’d probably get pretty annoyed, if I sang a song they’ve heard over a hundred times in under twelve hours.